berkayctn/NameFinder/README.md

 # NameFinder
-## This program extracts names from the given web page and prints them to the console.
-With using Jsoup and OpenNLP.
+## This program extracts names from the given web page and prints them to the console with using Jsoup and OpenNLP.

 * The program will take a URL as an argument
 * How to use ?